syncrosim/pysyncrosim/docs/quickstart.rst

     .. _Project: https://docs.syncrosim.com/how_to_guides/library_overview.html
     .. _Scenario: https://docs.syncrosim.com/how_to_guides/library_overview.html

-These classes are hierarchical, such that a Library can contain many Projects, and each Project can contain many Scenarios.
-All parameters or configurations set in a Library are inherited by all Projects within the Library, and all parameters or configurations set in a Project are inherited by all Scenarios within that Project.
+These classes are hierarchical, such that a library can contain many projects, and each project can contain many scenarios.
+All parameters or configurations set in a library are inherited by all projects within the library, and all parameters or configurations set in a project are inherited by all scenarios within that project.

 Create a New Library
 ^^^^^^^^^^^^^^^^^^^^
-A SyncroSim `Library`_ is a file (with *.ssim* extension) that stores all of your model inputs and outputs.
-The format of each SyncroSim Library is unique to the SyncroSim Package with which it is associated.
-We create a new Library class instance using :func:`~pysyncrosim.helper.library()` that is connected (through your Session) to a SyncroSim Library file.
+A SyncroSim `library`_ is a file (with *.ssim* extension) that stores all of your model inputs and outputs.
+The format of each SyncroSim library is unique to the SyncroSim Package with which it is associated.
+We create a new library class instance using :func:`~pysyncrosim.helper.library()` that is connected (through your Session) to a SyncroSim library file.

     .. _Library: https://docs.syncrosim.com/how_to_guides/library_overview.html

 .. code-block:: pycon

-    # Create a new Library
+    # Create a new library
     >>> my_library = ps.library(name = "helloworldLibrary",
     >>>                        session = my_session,
     >>>                        packages = "helloworldTimePy")